 The Trip Capacity Budget determines the land use development programs in Sub-Area A allowed by the Specific Plan.
 Traffic levels above the Trip Capacity Budget will likely lead to significant automobile congestion and undermine the type of neighborhood vibrancy envisioned for the Plan Area.
-As described further in Appendix 2: Transportation Background this trip budget assumes that available transit and "internal capture" of trips within the Plan Area will offset the actual use of vehicles.
+The trip budget assumes that available transit and "internal capture" of trips within the Plan Area will offset the actual use of vehicles.

 Within the limitation of 2,800 peak hour trips, the Specific Plan allows for a flexible mix of land uses including the various scenarios shown on Table 3.1: Land Use Equivalencies.
 For example, the Coliseum City Master Plan illustrates a Sub-Area A program of 4,000 multi-family dwelling units, 408,000 square feet of retail uses, and 1.5 million square feet of Research & Development (R&D) uses.
-The traffic capacity of these features matches the
+The traffic capacity of these features matches the Trip Capacity Budget of approximately 2,800 vehicle trips during a typical weekday PM